 I Made 100 Years of Movies

-Today, I'm learning about the history of filmmaking by creating a short film in the style of a 1925 silent film, a 1950 Hollywood golden era film, a 1980 blockbuster, and a 2025 masterpiece.
-This is going to be a challenge...
+I learn about the history of filmmaking by creating a short film in the style of a 1920s silent film, a 1950s Hollywood golden era film, a 1980s blockbuster, and a 2020s masterpiece.